-- 5.1 Whilst the circumstances of any particular instance may be such that the only pilot available does not have the qualifications below, the Authority recommends that the pilot-in-command of a Mercy Flight should have at least: - (a) 1000 hours flight time; - (b) 100 hours on type, including 50 hours as pilot-in-command; and - (c) 6 months experience of operating in the general area through which the flight will be conducted. - 5.2 Additionally, as an air transport flight, the operator's Accountable Manager or Chief Pilot if so designated shall specifically approve each Mercy Flight.
+- 5.1 Whilst the circumstances of any particular instance may be such that the only pilot available does not have the qualifications below, the Authority recommends that the pilot-in-command of a Mercy Flight should have at least: - 5.1.1 1000 hours flight time; - 5.1.2 100 hours on type, including 50 hours as pilot-in-command; and - 5.1.3 6 months experience of operating in the general area through which the flight will be conducted. - 5.2 Additionally, as an air transport flight, the operator's Accountable Manager or Chief Pilot if so designated shall specifically approve each Mercy Flight.